Markets Institute: Thought Leader Group

 Director Environmental and Social Responsibility | CDC Group London

 Mark is responsible for oversight and management of Environmental and Social (E&S) issues across CDCs Funds and Debt Portfolios.
-As a development finance institution, CDC has a specific mandate to achieve international E&S performance wherever it invests and Mark’s team is responsible to the design and delivery of a range of innovative programs that promote sustainability in trade finance transactions, CDCs investments in banks, as well as its direct investments with agri-commodity traders and primary producers.
-Prior to CDC, Mark led the sustainable finance team at WWF US for seven years, and was also part of the environment and social risk management group at the International Finance Corporation, where he focused on the agribusiness sector.
+As a development finance institution, CDC has a specific mandate to achieve international E&S performance wherever it invests and Mark’s team is responsible for the design and delivery of a range of innovative programs that promote sustainability in trade finance transactions, CDCs investments in banks, as well as its direct investments with agri-commodity traders and primary producers.
+Prior to CDC, Mark led the sustainable finance team at WW-US for seven years, and was also part of the environment and social risk management group at the International Finance Corporation, where he focused on the agribusiness sector.

 He has worked with Jason and others on the development of a range of international voluntary sustainability standards and good practice materials for agricultural companies and investors.
 Mark studied environmental science (BSc) and applied hydrobiology (MSc) at the University of Wales.